 AC.
 Chambers (2017).
 The Evolution of Planet of the Apes: Science, Religion, and 1960s Cinema.
 Journal of Religion and Popular Culture.
 28(2-3), pp.107-122.

 AC.
 Chambers, RL.
 Skains (2015).
 Scott Pilgrim vs. The Multimodal Mash-up: Film as Participatory Narrative.
 Participations: International Journal of Audience & Reception.
 12(1), pp.102-116.

 A. Chambers, S. Thompson Women, Science and the Media.
 K. Ross.
 In: The International Encyclopedia of Gender, Media, and Communication.
 Wiley,

 A. Chambers Star Trek Discovers Women: Gender, Race, Science, and Michael Burnham.
 M. Spychala, S. Mittermeier.
-In: Context is for Kings: Exploring Star Trek: Discovery.
+In: Fighting for the Future – Essays on Star Trek: Discovery.
 Liverpool University Press,

 A. Chambers (2020).
 Representing Women of Science in Film and TV.
 In: The Palgrave Handbook of Women and Science.
 Palgrave,

 A. Chambers, L. Garforth (2019).
 Reading science: SF and the uses of literature.
 In: The Palgrave Handbook of Contemporary Literature and Science.
 Palgrave,